Director: Baltasar Kormákur

 Stars: Idris Elba, Liyabuya Gongo, Martin Munro, Daniel Hadebe, Thapelo Sebogodi

 Good news, cat lovers (and who isn’t?)…the titular critter in Beast is not necessarily an antagonist we’re expected to root against.
 While he’s definitely one bad kitty, he’s got a damn good reason for his rampage.
-After poachers wipe out his entire pride, he wages all-out war on humans, sort-of making him a Charles Bronson of the Pride Lands.
+After poachers wipe out his entire pride, he wages an all-out war on humans, sort of making him a Charles Bronson of the Pride Lands.

 That Jeep is where much of the middle act takes place.
 When Martin is severely injured, it’s up to Nate to save everybody, a task made nearly impossible because they’re in the middle of nowhere and unable to contact anyone on the radio.
 Exacerbating his problems are his own kids, who repeatedly ignore his orders to stay in the damn car.
 Every ten minutes, one or the other is wandering off to put themselves in harm’s way.

 Still, Beast is mostly a gripping, suspenseful ride.
 Elba carries much of the film on his shoulders with an earnest physical performance.
 At the same time, we’re sort of rooting for the lion, too, which makes the scene where he finally slaughters those poachers pretty damn satisfying.
 It goes without saying that movies like this must culminate in a man vs. beast showdown (it’s the law, look it up).
 But since we’re expected to plant a flag in both camps and it’s obvious even the mighty Idris doesn’t stand a realistic chance against a rage-fueled lion, the film draws inspiration from Jurassic Park for a climax that should make everybody happy.